-If eating a small meal, breakfast or snack with bill amounts less than INR 300, then a 10% tip is expected/appreciated.
+If eating a small meal, breakfast or snack with bill amounts less than INR 300, then tipping of 10% is expected/appreciated.
 If you have small bills handy, you can tip in multiples of INR 10 notes.

-On bill amounts above INR 1000, tip amount of INR 5 to 7% is sufficient.
+On bill amounts above INR 1000, tipping of 5 to 7% is sufficient.

 Restaurants in Delhi and Mumbai often charge a ‘service charge’, not to be confused with ‘service tax’ (which is a government levied tax).
-When a ‘service charge’ is levied no tip is expected.
+When a ‘service charge’ is levied tipping is not expected.